-During this in-person, hands-on training, participants will gain knowledge of the diabetes disease process, complications that occur, and the American Association of Diabetic Educators (AADE7tm) management.
-In addition, this training will have hands-on instruction from a Certified Diabetic Educator (CDE) on insulin injections.
-Participants will gain valuable knowledge and tools to assist someone with diabetes including: the importance of preventing hyperglycemia (high blood sugar), skin and foot care, lifestyle changes, and potential complications of poorly managed diabetes.
-This training discusses medication, lifestyle approaches that assist in attempting to prevent hyperglycemia, and the importance of folllowing physician orders/recommendations.
-This training covers the signs and symptoms of low blood sugar and treatment options, including preferred treatments from the American Diabetic Association.
-This training will take place at Milestone HCQU West (MHW) - 1777 North Main Street Ext., Butler, PA. **This training is limited to 4 participants.
+During this in-person, hands-on training, participants will learn about the diabetes disease process, complications that occur, and the American Association of Diabetic Educators (AADE7tm) management, as well as hands-on instruction on insulin injections from a Certified Diabetic Educator (CDE).
+Location: Milestone HCQU West (MHW) - 1777 North Main Street Ext., Butler, PA. **Limited to 4 participants.
 All attendees must wear a mask and follow the MHW COVID-19 guidelines.**

 Think you know the Fatal Five?
 Join other players and test your knowledge on the five top health concerns that are the leading causes of often PREVENTABLE death in people with intellectual disabilities.
-This interactive training game follows the classic rules and all the fun of America's favorite quiz show with rounds for JEOPARDY!, Double JEOPARDY!, and Final JEOPARDY!
-Plus "Daily Doubles".
-JEOPARDY!
-The Fatal Five Edition will be given once a month.
-Grab an early lunch and join in on the fun, all while you are still learning! **Active participation is required.
+This interactive training game follows the classic rules and all the fun of America's favorite quiz show with rounds for JEOPARDY!, Double JEOPARDY!, and Final JEOPARDY! plus "Daily Doubles". **Active participation is required.
 Individual players only.
 No groups please.**